 Yes, Node.JS is a typical backend runtime environment that is available on EdgeNet.
 The SDK will definitely support that.

 Q: I see that most of the tech stack mentioned is related to web.
 I was wondering if this Private Edge API will be available for development in desktop applications as well?

 Yes, the EdgeNet API will support development in desktop applications as well.
 As an example, if the application leverages the cloud to deliver content then you can use the EdgeNet APIs to deliver that same content with lower latency and higher quality from the Edge.

-    Q: What are the real-life applications of EdgeNet?
+Q: What are the real-life applications of Private Edge?
 How can it affect our day to day life?